MinaProtocol/mina/rfcs/0044-node-status-and-node-error-backend.md

 Google Cloud Loggind provides storage and data searching/visualization of logs.
 It provides a handy command line sdk tool.
 There's also various libraries for mainstream languages.
 Since we are already using gcloud logging for our nodes, the integrated `Logs explorer` would be familiar for most of our engineers.
 It also provides some log-based metrics and alerts.
 By default the user defined log bucket has a 30-day log retention, but it's configurable.
 Comparible to the AWS stack, the architecture is a little different.
 There's no `Kenesis data stream`-equivalent part for gcloud logging.
 The logs go directly to the Google Cloud Logging API, as illustrated in the following diagram:
 ![](res/gcloud_logging.png)

+Currently there's no existing gcloud sdk bindings for OCaml that supports sending data to Cloud Logging API.
+We have 3 options here:
+1. Modify the existing gcloud binding libraries for ocaml (https://github.com/AestheticIntegration/ocaml-gcloud) to add supports for gcloud logging.
+This would take sometime.
+2. Call gcloud sdk directly from ocaml process as a separate process.
+This is kind of hacky.
+3. Set up a mini-service under the subdomain https://node-status-report.minaprotocol.com (https://node-error-report.minaprotocol.com for node error report system).
+The mini-service would just consists of a simple bash script that redirects the report to Google Cloud Logging API.

 ## Prices

 1. S3, $0.023 for 1GB/month, would be a little cheaper if we use more than 50GB